-LEC's capital cost commitment to connect to NSWWTP is estimated at \$3.6 million, the majority of which is to construct 1 km of distribution piping from NSWWTP to LEC's

-Mini-Plant 7 at the intersection of Fell Avenue and 2nd Street.
+LEC's capital cost commitment to connect to NSWWTP is estimated at \$3.6 million, the majority of which is to construct 1 km of distribution piping from NSWWTP to LEC's Mini-Plant 7 at the intersection of Fell Avenue and 2nd Street.
 In addition to the capital cost, LEC will be required to reimburse GVS&DD for the operation and maintenance of the heat recovery facility.
-These operating and maintenance costs will significantly increase LEC's annual expenses and if current rates were maintained, LEC would begin to incur significant losses starting in 2021, when NSWWTP is expected to commence heat delivery.
+These operating and maintenance costs will significantly increase LEC's annual expenses and if current rates were maintained, LEC could begin to incur significant losses in 2021 when NSWWTP is expected to commence heat delivery.
 LEC will also be responsible for the cost of electricity related to the heat recovery.
 It is assumed that the savings in natural gas purchases will offset the variable cost of the electricity; however, the savings will be insufficient to cover fixed costs.

-An annual Capacity Charge increase of 5% above the rate of inflation from 2018 to 2022 is being recommended to fund the \$3.6 million in capital costs; increase revenues to mitigate the increase in annual expenses resulting from the operation of the heat recovery system; and provide cash flow to continue reimbursing amounts owed to the CNV.
-The proposed Capacity Charge increase is planed to increase the total cost of LEC's energy by approximately 15% above the rate of inflation over a period of 5 years.
-By taking a proactive approach and spreading the rate increase over 5 years, as well as pre-emptively increasing rates, a basic modeling of the proposed rate increase indicates that LEC would suffer relatively moderate losses in 2021 and 2022 when annual costs are expected to increase significantly when the NSWWTP is to start operation.
+An annual Capacity Charge increase of 5% above the rate of inflation from 2018 to 2022 has been recommended to fund the \$3.6 million in capital costs; increase revenues to mitigate the future increase in annual expenses resulting from the operation of the heat recovery system; and provide cash flow to continue reimbursing amounts owed to the City.
+The proposed Capacity Charge increase would increase the total cost of LEC's energy by approximately 15% above the rate of inflation over a 5 year period.
+The first increase of 5% was approved by council on November 20, 2017 and implemented on January 1, 2018.
+By taking this proactive approach and spreading the rate increase over 5 years, as well as pre-emptively increasing rates, a basic modeling of the proposed rate increase indicates that LEC would suffer relatively moderate losses in 2021 and 2022 when annual costs are expected to increase significantly due to the operating and maintenance costs of NSWWTP.

 The recovery of heat from NSWWTP is a substantial alternative energy source and an opportunity for clean energy that is unique in size and scope.
 By displacing the use of natural gas in the LEC system, GVS&DD estimates a reduction in GHG emissions of 7,200 tonnes per year.
-By 2021 NSWWTP is expected to deliver 20,000 to 30,000 MWh of energy to LEC.
-Considering that in 2016 LEC delivered 37,500 MWh of heat to its customers, NSWWTP heat could translate into providing half to two-thirds of LEC's heat from a green energy source in the near future.
+By 2021, NSWWTP is expected to deliver 20,000 to 30,000 MWh of energy to LEC per year.
+In 2017, LEC delivered 48,600 MWh of heat to its customers, the heat recoverable from NSWWTP could have provided approximately half of LEC's heat from a carbon neutral energy source, aligning with both LEC and the City's visions of climate action, reducing greenhouse gas emissions and improving sustainability.
 Without this project, LEC would continue using natural gas boilers to generate the majority of its heat supply and the heat of the NSWWTP would be discharged into the Burrard Inlet.